The Perse School: Developments

 Since 2020, The Perse School Cambridge International (TPSCI) has liaised with partners to open up The Perse international schools outside of England.
-Currently, two international schools have been set up, namely The Perse School Singapore (opened in Jan 2020) and The Perse School Suzhou in China (opened in Sep 2021).
+Currently, one international school has been set up in Singapore, namely The Perse School Singapore (officially opened in January 2025).

 Headmaster's blog

 On his blog the headmaster, Ed Elliott, described his 'ten second challenge' in which he would give students who "commit occasional minor misdemeanours (such as forgetting a book) the opportunity to talk their way out of a punishment".
 The story was quickly picked up by the mainstream media who reported that pupils were "let off punishment for clever excuses".